The church planter must spend a majority of their time in efforts of personal evangelism.

 A church planter’s personal evangelism work is prayer and conversations.
 I’ve made a prayer list of people.

-As I pray for them, I ask God to show me their spiritual thirst.
+As I pray for each person my list, I ask God to show me their spiritual thirst.

-Prayer will also make the church planter sensitive to those “random conversations” with total strangers who are asking spiritual questions.
+Prayer will also make the church planter sensitive to those “random conversations” with total strangers who are asking spiritual questions, sometimes known as divine appointments.

-In my experience teaching my personal evangelism seminar, those who spend the next 30 days in prayer find they have more opportunities to have natural conversations.
+In my experience teaching personal evangelism seminars, those who spend the next 30 days in prayer find they have more opportunities to have natural conversations.

 3. Maximize Your Networking Time.